jxtin/MovieRecommendationGenerator/README.md

 ### _Download the dataset from [this site](https://www.kaggle.com/tmdb/tmdb-movie-metadata)_

-### The preprocessed dataset generated for the KNN portion of code can be found [here](https://drive.google.com/drive/folders/1LrAAu-QAjaJ7GGpEvBnMhvOWjvFt6ugm?usp=sharing)
+### The preprocessed dataset generated for the KNN portion of code is linked: [here](https://drive.google.com/drive/folders/1LrAAu-QAjaJ7GGpEvBnMhvOWjvFt6ugm?usp=sharing)